wopfel/screencast-tutorials/README.md

 2. `run-tests` is called inside a Ubuntu docker container, which runs the yml file
 3. It starts a tmux session to show the output of the commands (upper panel), the commands (lower left panel), and the step list (lower right panel).

+After each command from the yml file, the return code is written to a file in /tmp.
+The status script (shown in lower right panel) inspects the /tmp directory and prints the current status.

+- (done): Step has been completed.
+- (wip): Step is running (work in progress).

 ![ScreenShot](images/git-bisect-test.jpg)